hisptz/lodiis-duplicate-finder/README.md

 ### Proxy configuration

-In order to start the development server for the KB duplicate finder, there has to be a set proxy to the server hosting the DHIS2 instance.
+In order to start the development server for the LODIIS duplicate finder, there has to be a set proxy to the server hosting the DHIS2 instance.

 <ul>
   <li>